 Ariela Muzikansky joined MGH Biostatistics in 2017, she has a BA in Health System Management and serves as the Central IRB liaison for the PETAL Network Clinical Coordinating Center as well as Grants Coordinator providing administrative assistance for the Biostatistics department investigators.

-Amber Nguyen recently joined the MGH Biostatistics team as a Clinical Research Coordinator for the RECOVER project.
+Amber Nguyen is a Clinical Research Coordinator for the RECOVER project.
 Prior to this appointment, she was a lab technician at BWH and worked in computational biology research during her undergrad.
 She graduated from the University Of Massachusetts Amherst in 2019 with a BS in Microbiology.

 Daniel Nolte is currently a MS student in biostatistics at the Harvard T.H.
 Chan School of Public Health.
 He is working alongside Dr. Dustin Rabideau, as well as several clinical psychologists, to assess the impact of mindfulness based cognitive behavior therapy on depression, anxiety, and wellness outcomes.